katharinalisalin/demo-bug-template/docs/contributing/reporting-a-bug.md

 ### Steps to reproduce

-At this point, you provided us with enough information to understand the bug, and you gave us a reproduction that we can run and inspect.
+At this point, you provided us with enough information to understand the bug and gave us a reproduction that we could run and inspect.
 However, when we run your reproduction, it might not be immediately apparent how we can see the bug in action.

 Next, please list the specific steps we should follow when running your reproduction to observe the bug.
 Keep the steps short and concise, and make sure not to leave anything out.
-Use simple language as you would explain it to a five-year-old and focus on continuity.
+Use simple language as you would explain it to a five-year-old, and focus on continuity.

 > __Why we need this__: we must know how to navigate your reproduction in order
 > to observe the bug, as some bugs only occur at certain viewports or in